 Victory Links is the National Sports Center’s on-site 18-hole golf course.
 The course serves as the host of the PGA Tour’s 3M Open Qualifier Event, which gives amateur golfers a chance to compete in the 3M Open itself at the nearby TPC Twin Cities golf course.

-Many of the most significant obstacles on the course are mental, as the course is filled with optical illusions that keep golfers on their toes.
+According to the Victory Links website, many of the most significant obstacles on the course are mental, as the course is filled with optical illusions that keep golfers on their toes.

 Meet the Athletes: Special Olympics Level Five Golf